CivicActions/security-policy/README.md

 Broadly, dealing with confidential information involves - to the maximum extent feasible - limiting the number of places (physical and logical) where it is stored, and secondly ensuring that each of those places is as secure as reasonably possible, to prevent unauthorized access.

 Users are responsible for carefully tracking any confidential information stored on personal devices (including backup/offline storage).
 Periodically during and after each project, confidential information stored on personal devices should be reviewed, and anything that is no longer needed should be deleted (after being archived to a CivicActions service, if needed).
-Users should ensure files are actually deleted (and not stored in a recycle/trash area), ideally running a secure delete on the files, which is available out of the box on OS X and Linux based systems.
+Users should ensure files are actually deleted (and not stored in a recycle/trash area), ideally running [a secure delete on the files](/tools.md#securely-delete-files-and-wipe-disks), which is available out of the box on OS X and GNU/Linux based systems.

 There are also a number of security concerns with non-confidential information.
 Even though we don’t need to protect it from viewing, it is critical that any copies in active use are protected from unauthorized changes.